The Odd Couple (1970 TV series): Other versions

 An ABC cartoon version of The Odd Couple premiered September 6, 1975, titled The Oddball Couple, during the network's Saturday morning kids' programming block, Funshine Saturday.
 Although authorized by Neil Simon (who received a "based on" credit), completely different characters were created: "Spiffy" (a fussy cat, voiced by Frank Nelson) and "Fleabag" (a sloppy dog, voiced by Paul Winchell), who live together in a house that is half rundown and messy and half pristine and tidy, along with a matching car.
 It was directed and produced by David DePatie and Friz Freleng, with Gerry Chiniquy and Robert McKimson, among others, who directed several episodes.
 The characters' professions in this version are reversed from the original series, with the fastidious Spiffy working as a reporter, and the rumpled Fleabag a photographer, often working together.
 The cartoon was canceled in 1977.

 In 1982, as a hedge against the 1981 Writers Guild of America strike, ABC aired an African-American version of The Odd Couple, starring Ron Glass as Felix and Demond Wilson as Oscar.
 It was called The New Odd Couple, and initially used eight previously filmed scripts from the original series; when the strike ended during the series' production, union writers returned, and original episodes were written.
 It was canceled after 18 episodes.

 A Chilean version, titled Una Pareja Dispareja, began airing in January 2009 on TVN (which had aired the series during the 1970s).
-This version takes several of its cues from Two and a Half Men, a Chuck Lorre-created sitcom with a premise similar to The Odd Couple (even alluding to the similarities between the two in the episode, "Whipped Unto the Third Generation").
-Some of the details taken from Two and a Half Men include Felix and Oscar being siblings instead of friends, as well as Felix being a doctor and Oscar a periodist.
+This version takes several of its cues from Two and a Half Men, a Chuck Lorre–created sitcom with a premise similar to The Odd Couple (even alluding to the similarities between the two in the episode, "Whipped Unto the Third Generation").
+Some of the details taken from Two and a Half Men include Felix and Oscar being siblings instead of friends, as well as Felix being a doctor and Oscar a periodontist.

 Another American remake, also called The Odd Couple, aired on CBS for three seasons, from 2015 to 2017.
 This version, a multi-camera sitcom, was co-created and co-produced by Matthew Perry, who played Oscar, while Thomas Lennon played Felix.